April 18, 2026 · by Kim

 Where to find meat-free food easily

 Temple markets and Buddhist holidays.
 During the Vegetarian Festival in October (popular in Phuket and Bangkok's Chinatown), เจ food is everywhere.
+Entire streets switch to plant-based menus and the yellow flags are impossible to miss.
+It is the single best time of year to be a vegetarian in Thailand.
 Outside of the festival, temples with active communities often have เจ vendors nearby.

 University areas.
 Campus canteens and the streets around universities in Bangkok, Chiang Mai, and Khon Kaen tend to have cheap, clearly labelled vegetarian stalls catering to students.